Last updated on 2026-02-02

 Earn your 4-year Bachelor of Computer Science (Honours) degree and prepare for a rewarding career in software development.
-This program is designed to equip students with the necessary skills and knowledge to excel in the field of computer science.
-The curriculum emphasizes software quality, reliability, and security, ensuring that graduates are well-prepared for various job opportunities in the tech industry.
-With a focus on experiential learning, students will engage in practical applications of computer science theory, making them ready for real-world challenges.
+This program is designed to equip you with the necessary skills and knowledge to excel in the field of computer science.
+The curriculum emphasizes software quality, reliability, and security, ensuring that you are well-prepared for various job opportunities as a high-quality software developer.
+With a focus on experiential learning, you will gain practical experience that will enhance your readiness for the workforce.

 The Bachelor of Computer Science (Honours) program is structured to provide a comprehensive education over a period of 4 years.
-Key features of the program include:
+The program includes:

-- Three paid co-op work terms, allowing students to gain valuable work experience while studying.
+- Three paid co-op work terms, allowing students to gain valuable industry experience.

-- A multidisciplinary curriculum that integrates theoretical knowledge with practical skills.
+- A multidisciplinary curriculum that integrates theoretical knowledge with practical application.

-- Innovative use of technology to enhance learning and collaboration.
+- Innovative use of technology to facilitate learning and collaboration.

 - Focus on software project management techniques and testing methodologies.

 This program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Students will be challenged to master various software design, development, and testing techniques, ensuring they are well-equipped for their future careers.
+Students will engage in various experiential learning activities that will prepare them for real-world challenges in the software development industry.

 Featured Experiences

-- Three co-op work terms that provide hands-on experience in the software development industry.
+- Three paid co-op work terms that provide hands-on experience in the industry.

-- Experiential learning activities that enhance understanding of computer science theory and its applications.
+- Experiential learning activities that enhance practical skills and knowledge application.

 Career Options